 How are microgreens eaten?

 Microgreens are eaten with both the stem and the leaves, and unlike sprouts, they are not eaten with the seeds.
-Some ways microgreens are also eaten includes sandwiches, wraps, juiced, or as garnishes.
+Microgreens may be used in a number of recipes or even eaten raw as a healthy snack.

 What is the nutritional value of microgreens?